 You are all in the same boat

 Even for the most confident students, the transition period from home to uni life can be hard.
 It’s completely natural to feel homesick, lonely and anxious.
-Everyone will be feeling the same at some point as in honestly nothing can really prepare you for that sinking feeling when you realise that you’re actually on your own now and can’t just call down the stairs to mum and dad whenever you need them, but remember … you will be ok!
+Everyone will be feeling the same at some point and you just need to remember that you will be okay!
+And if things do get too much for you, your university will have trained professionals on hand who you can talk to in confidence.

-Try to remember that it’s ok to feel a bit uncertain, it’s a big deal moving away for the first time.
-It’s ok not to like everyone or instantly have 10 new best friends but once you have settled in, the uncertainty really will be worth it.
+Try to remember that it’s okay to feel a bit uncertain.
+It’s a big deal moving away for the first time.
+It’s okay not to like everyone or instantly have new best friends but once you have settled in, the uncertainty really will be worth it.
 Fingers crossed you will look back on a bucket full of happy memories and wish you could do it all again!